psoukie/psoukie.github.io/_notes/zipchord-hybrid-chorded-keyboard.md

 ---
-title: ZipChord Hybrid Chorded Keyboard
+title: "ZipChord: Hybrid Chorded Keyboard"
 subtitle: Faster and More Comfortable Typing
 image: ZipChord-chart.png
 caption: "Frequency of the top 100 most used words in 'The Lord of the Rings,' demonstrating Zipf's law in action.
 The most frequent word makes up 6% of all words in the text."